-Another example is given in Figure 4.8 where a face from the Computational Vision database [1] was segmented.
-In both examples, the predominant features were identified, and some of the pixels with few representative features were removed.
-For example, the nose and eye of the brown cow were removed from the segmentation and the eyes and eyebrows of the face was removed.
+identified, and some of the pixels with few representative features were removed.
+For example, the nose and eye of the brown cow were removed from the segmentation, and the eyes and eyebrows of the face were removed.
 In some other notable image segmentation algorithms a postprocessing filter is often needed.
 The results shown here use no postprocessing filters.

-5. Connection to previous methods in the literature.
+- 5. Connection to previous methods in the literature.
 We discuss the connection between our algorithm and related methods from the literature.
-In the final section we present some open problems.
+In the final section we present some open problems. - 5.1.

-5.1.
 Graph cuts.
 Spectral clustering and graph segmentation methods are related through the graph cut objective function.
-For two disjoint subsets $A, B, \subset V$ , define the graph cut of two sets as
+For two disjoint subsets $A, B \subset V$ , define the graph cut of two sets as